ronroeandassociates/simple_shell/README.md

 # 0x17.
 C - Simple Shell

 By Ron Olsen Tofer Sokolosky
-> By Julien Barbier, co-founder & CEO at Holberton School
+> using resources provided by Julien Barbier, co-founder & CEO at Holberton School
 ## Concepts
 For this project, students are expected to look at these concepts: